Adaptive Cache Enhancement for Test-Time Adaptation of Vision-Language Models: Proposed Method

 \subsection{Adaptive Cache Enhancement (ACE)}

 Cache-based strategies demonstrate notable effectiveness in various domains.
 However, they are grappling with two substantial issues.
 First, entropy is not a reliable indicator when the data distribution changes.
 Second, fixed decision boundaries are not adaptive to distributional changes.
-To address these challenges, we introduce two specialized modules that specifically address each issue while synergistically strengthening each other as illustrated in Figure \ref{fig:main}.
+To address these challenges, we introduce two specialized modules that specifically address each issue while synergistically strengthening each other, as illustrated in Figure \ref{fig:main}.
+In our framework, we explore two variants of ACE to accommodate different confidence estimation strategies: ACE-Entropy and ACE-Probability.
+ACE-Entropy employs entropy $\mathcal{H}(p)$ as the primary metric for cache selection and threshold refinement.
+In contrast, ACE-Probability uses maximum class probability $\max(p_c)$ for thresholding.
+Both is initialized from zero-shot statistics and updated via EMA, and both maintain computational parity, with no additional overhead.